What are the importance of Coupling Reactions in Biological Systems?

 When two systems are coupling reactions in this way, it is often convenient to treat them as a single system.
 In this example, the new system is the reaction represented by the glycolysis equation, with a –DG equal to the sum of values for the two processes contributing.
-Dehydrogenation reactions in biological systems are one of the example.
+Dehydrogenation reactions in biological systems are one of the examples.

 From this example, it will be apparent that we can, from a thermodynamic perspective, treat metabolic processes in several ways.
 We can treat individual reactions as separate systems, or treat a set of coupled reactions (including the complete set representing the metabolism of the organism as a whole) as a single system.